Border Route Trail

 The Border Route Trail's western trailhead.

-If you plan to extend your hike along the Kekekabic Trail, here is the section along the Gunflint Trail (County Road 12) between the Border Route Trail West Trailhead and the Kekekabic East Trailhead.
+If you plan to extend your hike along the Kekekabic Trail, here is the section along the Gunflint Trail (County Road 12) between the Border Route Trail West Trailhead and the Kekekabic East Trailhead (Note: This short segment of trail has now been rerouted away from the highway and back into the woods.
+Will try to get video of this newly developed section in the near future.)

 Return to the List of BWCA Hiking Trails